-On February 17, 2011, HUD issued a memorandum providing guidance on new rules recently issued by Department of Justice regarding the definition of “service animal” under the Americans with Disabilities Act (ADA).
+On February 17, 2011, HUD issued a memorandum providing guidance on new rules recently issued by Department of Justice regarding the definition of “assistance animal” under the Americans with Disabilities Act (ADA).
 According to this HUD memo, the DOJ rules “do not affect reasonable accommodation requests under the Fair Housing Act and Section 504 of the Rehabilitation Act of 1974.”

 More specifically, “in situations where both laws apply, housing providers must meet the broader Fair Housing Act/Section 504 standard in deciding whether to grant reasonable accommodation requests.”